 Clarity The amount of noise in the sports betting media right now is insane.
 Cut through all the meaningless clutter and focus on the metrics that actually matter.

 Realistic Expectations The reason why over 97% of people lose at sports betting is at-least partly due to unrealistic expectations.
 The average recreational bettor is trying to turn $500 into $10,000.
 The bettor with this mentality will have too high of an average bet size, and will typically lose his entire bankroll at the first instance of a cold streak.

 This is not a get rich quick process.
 The illusion of success that many in this industry portray is not reality.

-We are building a community who want to think critically about players, teams, and the betting market.
 If you enjoy sports analytics, decision analysis, and you are ready to use your brain to out-maneuver the market, this can be a fun, challenging, and rewarding hobby.

 Superforecasting: The Art and Science of Prediction